0

 "I focused on everyday life, which for me was more interesting and often neglected by the media." - Jürgen Schadeberg.

-Jürgen, “I tried to photograph daily life – the ordinary and the mundane – as opposed to the glitter and glamour.
-It was a time when colour magazines had just started, and I began to do assignments for The Observer Magazine, The Sunday Times Magazine, and The Weekend Telegraph.
-It was a euphoric time of the swinging London scene, though I found this side of society uninspiring and superficial.
-That’s why I focused on everyday life, which, for me, was more interesting and often neglected by the media.”
+Jürgen: “I tried to photograph daily life, the ordinary and the mundane, rather than the glitter and glamour.
+It was a moment when colour magazines were just emerging, and I began working for The Observer Magazine, The Sunday Times Magazine, and The Weekend Telegraph.
+Although this was the euphoric era of swinging London, I found that side of society uninspiring and superficial.
+I focused on everyday life, which for me was more interesting and often neglected by the media.”

 The Gorbals, Glasgow, 1968.